MarvNC/vndb-highlighter/README.md

 ## Usage

-You can navigate to your user settings page to change the colors that the userscript uses to highlight entries.
+You can navigate to your user settings page (vndb.org/uXXXX/edit) to change the colors that the userscript uses to highlight entries.

-Note that the userscript currently has a limit of ten minutes between fetching the user list again, and a limit of one hour before fetching tooltips again.
+Note that the userscript currently has a limit of ten minutes between fetching the user list again, and a limit of one day before fetching tooltips again.
 You can force an update of a tooltip by visiting the staff or producer page.

+Also, hovering an unloaded staff/producer link will make it load faster.

 ## Images